Framework Laptop 13 (2025) Laptop Review

 Yes

 The Framework Laptop 13 (2025) has a fantastic hinge.
 It feels smooth and stable while opening and closing, and it has a wide range.
-While you can lift it with one finger, it's a little tricky since there isn't much space in the gap between the chassis and the top of the display for your finger to go.
+While you can lift it with one finger, it's a little tricky because there's not much space in the gap between the chassis and the top of the display for your finger to fit.

 8.8